benetech/Martus-Project/martus-build/BuildFiles/Documents/client/README.txt

   *  Screen resolution of 960x480 or greater

 - Windows
-  * Windows XP, Windows Vista, Windows 7, or Windows 8 (Window 7 or higher recommended).
+  * Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10 (Window 7 or higher recommended).
+Note that in Windows 10, there may be issues uninstalling Martus - if you have issues, you can uninstall Martus by removing the martus.jar file in your C:\Martus directory.

 - Mac
   * Officially supported on Mac OS 10.8 and above, and tested on 10.7.5 and above.
   * Java Runtime Environment (JRE) version 1.8.0_40 (sometimes called Java8).

 - Linux
-  * This version of Martus does not fully support Linux (there are several display issues, etc.).
+  * While this version should work on most versions of Linux, there are several display issues.
-     For a fully supported version of Martus, download version 4.4 of Martus and refer to the version 4.3 Martus User Guide available in the Docs folder of your Martus directory or at https://www.martus.org.
-If you want to run Martus 5.1 on Linux, you need Java Runtime Environment (JRE) version 1.8.0_40 (sometimes called Java8) and graphic library gtk2 2.18+ (required for supporting JavaFX).
+     For a fully supported version of Martus on Linux, download version 4.4 of Martus and refer to the version 4.3 Martus User Guide available in the Docs folder of your Martus directory or at https://www.martus.org.
+If you want to run Martus 5.0 or later on Linux, you need Java Runtime Environment (JRE) version 1.8.0_40 (sometimes called Java8) or later and graphic library gtk2 2.18+ (required for supporting JavaFX).
 Some versions of OpenJDK do not include the JavaFX jar, so you may need to download and install it for Martus to run.